ashfurrow/Forgeries/README.md

 Currently, the library provides subclasses of the standard gesture recognizers:

-- ASHForgeryTapGestureRecognizer
+- ForgeryTapGestureRecognizer
-- ASHForgeryPinchGestureRecognizer
+- ForgeryPinchGestureRecognizer
-- ASHForgeryRotationGestureRecognizer
+- ForgeryRotationGestureRecognizer
-- ASHForgerySwipeGestureRecognizer
+- ForgerySwipeGestureRecognizer
-- ASHForgeryPanGestureRecognizer
+- ForgeryPanGestureRecognizer
-- ASHForgeryScreenEdgeGestureRecognizer
+- ForgeryScreenEdgeGestureRecognizer
-- ASHForgeryLongPressGestureRecognizer
+- ForgeryLongPressGestureRecognizer

 These subclasses keep track of the number of times they've invoked their targets' actions; a handy interface to `UIGestureRecognizer` is provided: